bit4mind/anon-service/README.md

 ## TROUBLESHOTTING AND WORKAROUND

 This script may not work properly if used on a not-fully updated system.

+Tor stucks before 100% and connection not works: try to increase time value at the beginning of a script.

 Unbound package not found: update your system or install it before.